 - Once the mixture is uniform and there are no large lumps left (to check, shake the bowl lightly, they will come to the surface), rub the small bits of oil into the flour with your fingers until there are no lumps left.
 Yes, I know, it does take some time!

-- Finally add in about 60 ml / ¼ cup of cold water and mix it into the flour mixture with a cutlery knife.
+- Finally trickle in cold water and mix it into the flour mixture with a cutlery knife.

-- You will need a bit more water, but add it very gradually as too much will make the pastry tough.
-To check if more water is needed, grab a handful of mixed dough with your hands, if it is very dry, add a little more water, mix it in and check again.
+- Add the water very gradually as too much will make the pastry tough.
+To check if more water is needed, grab a handful of mixed dough with your hands, if it is very dry, add a tiny bit more water, mix it in and check again.

 - Once the dough is the right consistency, form it into a flattened ball quickly – handle the dough as little as possible, wrap it in cling film and chill for 60 minutes.

 - Remove the dough from the fridge and roll it out between two sheets of baking paper until you get a circle large enough to cover your entire tart case, about 2-3 mm in thickness.
 Place the rolled-out dough over a tart case and gently line the inside of it with the pastry.
 Tuck the pastry in well, ensuring that it fits snugly into all the nooks and crannies.
 Trim the excess pastry with a sharp knife or by rolling a rolling pin along the baking case edge.
 Patch any holes up with the cut off excess.
 If making gluten-free pastry (which tends to be more crumbly), you may be better off placing the crumbled pastry in the tart case and simply moulding the pastry with your hands to the shape of the tart tin – you do not need to worry about overworking the pastry as it contains no gluten.

 - Pierce the bottom of the pastry with a fork in a few places and chill the pastry-lined tart case in the fridge for about another 60 minutes.